Berkeley-MDes/tdf-fa24-cdlinda02/README.md

 # Week 1: Example Report 1 #
 ## Week of 09/02/2024

-This is the second week of the Mdes program.
-This week, I mainly focused on getting familiarized with the resources that we're provided with, so I can utilize them later in the semester to help me with the projects.
-We toured Jacob's maker space and the fabrication lab at Wurster Hall during our orientation last week, which excited me.
-I attended the training for the robot arm and laser cutting so far, and I will attend the Form 3 3D printer the following Monday.
+This is the second week of the MDes program.
+This week, I mainly focused on familiarizing myself with the resources we're provided with so I can utilize them later in the semester for projects.
+We toured Jacobs Maker Space and the fabrication lab at Wurster Hall during our orientation last week, which really excited me.
+So far, I’ve attended training for the robot arm and laser cutting, and I will attend the Form 3 3D printer training next Monday.

-I've used the laser cutter a lot in the past due to my background in architecture, and I believe my experience in Rhino prepared me well for the first project - Computational Design.
-However, I'm excited to explore more variety in the projects through this project and this class, to create more design beyond architectural models.
-Although I haven't started prototyping this week, I've been thinking about some ideas that I have for the phone holder.
-It seems to be a project at a much smaller scale than what I've been working on.
-I'm excited about this new challenge and see how my peers and I will approach it.
+I’ve used the laser cutter a lot in the past due to my background in architecture, and I believe my experience with Rhino has prepared me well for the first project—Computational Design.
+However, I’m excited to explore more variety in this project and class, creating designs beyond architectural models.
+Although I haven’t started prototyping this week, I’ve been thinking about ideas for the phone holder.
+It seems to be on a much smaller scale than what I’ve worked on before, and I’m excited about this new challenge and exploring different approaches.

 <img width="200" alt="Cool Phone Stand made of rocks" src="assets/exampleimg.png">